 This year we're asking you to fill your form in online.
-You can use the QR code on the left or type this link into a browser: https://tinyurl.com/z8zscsnr or alternatively, you can also click on the link in the Options section of our school website.
-You will have to log in using your school email and password, which are the same as those used to access your email during lockdown.
+You can use the QR code on the left or type this link into a browser: https://tinyurl.com/y3z92kbt or alternatively, you can also click on the link in the Options section of our school website.
+You will have to log in using your school email and password.
 You will be asked to choose five subjects in order of preference.
 Please discuss your choices with your family.